aws-samples/aws-modernization-with-dynatrace/content/15_workshop_setup/40_workshop_setup.md

 * Add VM named: **workshop-ez-docker-1** with a new security group named **security_group_workshop-ez-docker**
     * At startup, it installs Docker and the EZ travel application using the Docker-Compose implmentation
     * At startup, it installed the OneAgent for your Dyntrace tenant
-* Add VM named: **workshop-active-gate-1**.
-    * At startup, it installs the Dynatrace ActiveGate process needed for the AWS monitor integration

 2 .
 Dynatrace configuration